 This is a concern for every business in today’s ultra-competitive arena.
 And traditional relational databases are certainly cost-effective.
 If you are considering adding Hadoop to your data warehouse, it’s important to make sure that your company’s big data demands are genuine and that the potential benefits to be realized from implementing Hadoop will outweigh the costs.
 While on-premise Hadoop implementations save money by combining open-source software with commodity servers, a cloud-based Hadoop platform will save you even more by eliminating the expense of physical servers and warehouse space entirely.
 Hybrid systems, which integrate Qubole’s cloud-based Hadoop with traditional relational databases, are fast gaining popularity as cost-effective ways for companies to leverage the benefits of both platforms.

 That address every file in the database is something that Hadoop handles very well, but not very fast.
 And so the tradeoff with this type of processing is slower time-to-insight.

 Spark on Hadoop supports operations such as SQL queries, streaming data, and complex analytics such as machine learning and graph algorithms.
 In addition, Spark enables these multiple capabilities to be brought together seamlessly into a single workflow.
-And being that Spark is one hundred percent compatible with Hadoop’s Distributed File System (HDFS), HBase, and any Hadoop storage system, virtually all of your organization’s existing data is instantly useable in Spark.
+And being that Spark is one hundred percent compatible with Hadoop’s Distributed File System (HDFS), HBase, and any Hadoop storage system, virtually all of your organization’s existing data is instantly usable in Spark.

 The combination of a traditional database with Qubole’s cloud-based Hadoop platform can be a powerful, cost-effective analytical tool for your business.
 Properly implemented, this hybridized data infrastructure allows companies to reap the benefits of both platforms by running small, highly interactive workloads in the data warehouse while using Hadoop to process very large and complex data sets to obtain deeper insights and drive competitive advantage.